Quick Answer

 - Capital preservation (protect principal) is NOT the same as current income (generate cash flow).

-- The five-plus standard objectives: preservation, current income, growth and income, growth, aggressive growth, plus speculation, tax minimization, and liquidity.
+- The six standard objectives: capital preservation, current income, growth, speculation, tax minimization, and liquidity.
 Identify the primary goal first.

 - Longer time horizon permits greater equity exposure because there is more time to recover.